BeaconPro/BeaconStories/README.md

 ## About

-**BeaconStories** is a web-based project designed to [insert purpose of your project here].
+**BeaconStories** is a web-based project designed to let children publish their stories.
 This repository contains all the code and assets needed to build and deploy the application.

 ### Technologies Used